 This website is dedicated to the fallen liberators of WWII.

-My grandmother lived in Rotterdam, and as a child she witnessed the heavy bombardment on Rotterdam.
+My grandmother lived in Rotterdam, as a child she witnessed the heavy bombardment on Rotterdam.
 Her husband, my grandfather, was forced to work in German factories.
+She also had a brother who fought in the Dutch Army until Holland surrendered to the Germans.
+He escaped to Spain, was put in jail there but managed to escape again and made it to England where he became a soldier of the famous Prinses Irene Brigade.
+He landed in Normandy in August 1944 and fought against the Germans in France, Belgium and Holland.
 During the winter of 1944-1945, known by the Dutch as the famous ‘Hunger Winter’, my grandmother had to walk to Overijssel to find food to survive.
-She ended up eating flower bulbs.
+She ended up eating flower bulbs....

 I have adopted 5 graves at the U.S. cemetery and memorial Margraten (NL), 10 graves at the U.S. cemetery and memorial Ardennes (BE) and 10 graves at the U.S. cemetery and memorial Henri-Chapelle (BE).